New platform integrates dual charging protocols and full supervisory control to simplify EV system architecture

 We are pleased to announce a new release of the OpenECU Functional Safety Developer Software.
 OpenECU FuSa was developed according to ISO 26262 for use on the M560 and M580 targets.
 For detailed information on functional safety, request the M560 Family Functional Safety Manual.

 Users of M560 and M580 ECUs are encouraged to upgrade to this version as soon as possible to take advantage of the new features and fixes therein.
-Release 3.3.0 includes many new features, fixes and improvements, some of which are briefly described below.
+Release 3.5.0 includes new features, fixes and improvements, some of which are briefly described below.

 Please note that existing customers will need to contact support for an updated license.
 If you do not have an existing support contract, please contact Dana Novi Technology Center for a quote.